EXPLAINER: Is Meloni a far-right firebrand or moderate?

 Meloni has backed a European price cap on Russian gas.

-Her coalition partner, League leader Matteo Salvini, has pushed for Italy take on more debt to help households and small- and medium-size business owners that are the backbone of his party’s constituency in the wealthy north.
+Her coalition partner, League leader Matteo Salvini, has pushed for Italy to take on more debt to help households and small- and medium-size business owners that are the backbone of his party’s constituency in the wealthy north.

 RELATIONS WITH THE EUROPEAN UNION